asehmi/streamlit-concurrency/README.md

     - Auto stop running when a new page run starts (i.e. a new `ScriptThread`)
     - Auto release when session `SessionContext` stops

+## Example pages

+-
+    - x
+- with streamlit-concurrency
+- all combined

 ## Concurrency function decorators

 ## State management